WebAssembly/gc/proposals/gc/waml/README.md

 * modules and functors
 * simple modules with separate compilation and client-side linking

 For simplicity, Waml omits various other common features, such as user-defined operators, records, type classes, or more sophisticated type system features, which are mostly independent from code generation and data representation problems.
-It also doesn't currently have interface types.

 The `waml` implementation encompasses: